jangxx/SchubsiGo/README.md

 - Playing sounds with notifications (Intentionally left out since I just hate notification sounds)
 - Working with or acknowledging Emergency-Priority Messages (might be implemented in the future)
+- Displaying a list of all notifications sorted by Application.
+This is not really in the scope of this program; I only really wanted to display incoming messages as desktop notifications.
+It would be possible to integrate this into the webinterface, however.

 # Installation

     go get github.com/jangxx/SchubsiGo

 You can also download a binary from the releases page.

+# Usage

+After starting the program, an icon appears in the system tray area.
+Clicking on it opens the webinterface in the default webbrowser.
+You can then proceed to login and register your device there.
+Afterwards, you can use the webinterface to see your login status and log out.

 # Building the binary yourself